 Mediation is based on values such as respect for self and others, accepting difference, personal integrity and a belief that conflict, if handled properly, can result in a change for the better.

-Congratulations to all schools who competed in the 2016 Mock Mediation competition, in particular the 2016 grand finalists, St Patrick's College, Campbelltown and St. John Paul College.
+Congratulations to the 2016 grand finalist, St Patrick's College, Campbelltown - grand final winners and St. John Paul College, Coffs Harbour - runners-up.

 Mock Mediation Resources